Upcoming Electric Cars in India 2026: Which to Wait For

 The 2027 cars: do not hold your purchase for these

-The Mahindra BE.07 (the larger sibling of the BE.6), the Tata Safari EV, and the premium Tata Avinya X are all 2027 stories.
+The premium Tata Avinya and the larger Avinya X are 2027 stories.
 They look exciting, but a year-plus is too long to leave yourself without a car, and EV prices and offers move enough that planning around an unconfirmed 2027 launch rarely pays off.
 Note them, do not wait for them.
+Nearer term, the Tata Safari EV (festive season 2026, around ₹32 lakh) and the Mahindra BE.07 (late 2026) are the big EVs still genuinely due this year.

 Buy now or wait?
 A simple way to decide